Schorsch99/ioBroker.arcam/README.md

 ### Autorequest
 After verifying/creating the states and after each connect, update requests are sent to the AVR for all implemented states.

-Every State with "Ctl_" in the statename is intended to be used with a pushbutton or text widget, e.g. "arcamAudio.Tone.Treble.Ctl_Up" to increment the treble level by 1dB each time the button is activated.
+Every State with ".Ctl" in the statename is intended to be used with a pushbutton or text widget, e.g. "arcamAudio.Tone.Treble.Ctl_Up" to increment the treble level by 1dB each time the button is activated.

 ### Direct FM Tuning
 Arcam does not offer a direct tune feature for FM, neither via remote control, nor via IP command.